logo

 How is shoulder instability diagnosed?

-Dr. Dunn reviews your medical records and asks about your shoulder joint, including when you first started noticing problems, how severe the pain is, and if you have difficulty doing things like combing your hair and brushing your teeth.
+Dr. Dunn reviews your medical records and asks about your shoulder joint, including when you first started noticing problems, how severe the pain is, and if you have difficulty performed activies of daily living, such as combing your hair and brushing your teeth.

-Shoulder instability is easy to diagnose, but Dr. Dunn orders X-rays to look at your shoulder joint.
+Shoulder instability is easy to diagnose, but the team orders X-rays to look at your shoulder joint.
 X-rays allow him to assess the joint damage and determine the best treatment.

 How is shoulder instability treated?

-At St. Francis Orthopaedic Institute, Dr. Dunn takes an integrative, minimally invasive approach to treating shoulder instability.
+At Columbus Orthopaedics Associates, Dr. Dunn takes an integrative, minimally invasive approach to treating shoulder instability.
 He could suggest:

 • Taking over-the-counter pain medication